open-telemetry/opentelemetry-collector-contrib/extension/storage/filestorage/README.md

 # File Storage

+> :construction: This extension is in alpha.
+Configuration and functionality are subject to change.

 The File Storage extension can persist state to the local file system.

 The extension requires read and write access to a directory.
 A default directory can be used, but it must already exist in order for the extension to operate.